Lymph Node Cancer Should Have Killed me

 The numerous compounds in cannabis seem to activate a process called apoptosis in cancer cells.
 Apoptosis is the process of programmed cell suicide.
 Importantly, researchers have discovered cannabis only triggers cancer cell suicide, and not healthy cell suicide.
 There is evidence of this property from studies on endocrine tumors and glioma, among others.

 THC, CBD, and the many other cannabinoids in the plant may be useful for many different forms of cancer.
 Currently, there is support for cannabis in the treatment of for “lung, glioma, thyroid, lymphoma, skin, pancreas, uterus, breast, prostate and colorectal carcinoma.”
-Given the variety of cancers already under study for treatment with cancer, they could very well be more given a little more analysis.
+Given the variety of cancers already under study for treatment with cannabis, they could very well be more given a little more analysis.

 Effective in Animal Studies